 So there’s that, and I’m trying to think what else I have scheduled in my week.

 Well, I have obviously time for the gym.
-So I am a powerlifter as well as my fiance.
+So I am a powerlifter as well as my boyfriend.
 We both compete, and so we have to make time for the gym.
 But at the same time I also know it’s really tempting sometimes to stay in the gym for hours and hours trying to work out this little kink in your technique, trying to make sure you have mobility.

 You can always spend more time, like I could do two hours of mobility work before every single workout.
 And would it help my squat a little tiny bit?
 Yeah, probably, but overdoing it on mobility work is not necessarily the best thing either.
 Of course not doing any is bad, but overdoing it can also be bad.